 We don’t need to explain this one.
 It’s the main event, and of course you want to look back and remember your ceremony in photos!

 In addition to shots of the wedding party together, you’ll likely want individual shots of just the bride, just the groom, and the two of you together (in holy matrimony!).
 Consider taking shots with just the bridal party and some with just the groomsmen.
 You’ll want to have variety in your photos.

 It’s a longstanding tradition to make a grand entrance at the reception, and whether you’re shuffling across the floor to an island beat or making a beeline to your head table seats, it’s a moment to remember.

 Surely, you’ll want to t remember your first dance as a couple.
 But don’t forget to photograph the father-daughter/mother-son dances and all the moves your guests bust on the floor at the reception.

 As members of the wedding party make their toasts to the bride and groom, it’s often a moment of high humor and emotion and a moment to immortalize in beautiful photos.

 As you exit the venue on your wedding day, it’s your final hurrah before the evening comes to a close.
-Make it memorable and give your wedding photo book the perfect ending with an incredible shot of you and your partner off to a new start to life.
+Make it memorable and ask your wedding photographer to be there to give your wedding photo book the perfect ending with an incredible shot of you and your partner off to a new start to life.